Totaal aantal pageviews

 the beat then.
 When I'm playing the accompaniment played in the beginning

-I'm already adding a syncope in order to make my playing with some more
+I'm already adding a syncope in order to add a bit more tension to my playing.

-tension.
-I'm glad I have been active with my band playing electric guitar as
+I'm glad I have been active with my band playing electric guitar as that

-that adds to a certain kind of swing together with a groove a lot of music
+ability adds to a certain kind of swing together with a groove a lot, this music

 simply is asking for.
 I'm playing this song on a Domenico Fisschetti that

-sounds surprisingly strong in a recording.
-An unknown luthier only mentioned
+sounds surprisingly strong in this recording.
+An unknown luthier only

-in the Vannes dictionary.
-He used top woods for his instruments and built
+mentioned in the Vannes dictionary.
+He used top woods for his instruments

-this guitar with a lot of care.
-But I haven't found a second classical guitar
+and built this guitar with a lot of care.
+But I haven't found a second classical

-from his hands yet....
-Most likely from the thirties of the past age
+guitar from his hands yet....
+Most likely from the thirties of the past age.

 Nr.
 17.